-- Set timers () to define when to discard an offending session or block an offending source IP address.
+- Set thresholds and timers () to define when to discard an offending session or block an offending source IP address.
 The firewall only uses these thresholds and timers if you enable per-zone Packet Buffer Protection.
-If only global Packet Buffer Protection is enabled, the firewall performs RED on the traffic but doesn’t discard or block it.DeviceSetupSessionSession SettingsBase settings on experiences with and measurements of buffer utilization, your tolerance for packet drop due to buffer congestion, and how aggressively you want to drop traffic to avoid packet buffer consumption that impacts the network and its users.
+If only global Packet Buffer Protection is enabled, the firewall performs RED on the traffic but doesn’t discard or block it.DeviceSetupSessionSession SettingsBase settings on experiences with and measurements of latency and buffer utilization, your tolerance for latency and packet drop due to buffer congestion, and how aggressively you want to drop traffic to avoid latency and packet buffer consumption that impact the network and its users.

 - Block Duration—The amount of time after theBlock Hold Timeexpires that the source IP address is quarantined (blocked).
 Start with the default value (3600 seconds) or reduce the value if blocking a source IP address for one hour is too great a penalty for your business conditions.
 Monitor packet buffer utilization and adjust the value if necessary.

 - The default settings are conservative and favor allowing packet buffer congestion to continue longer before discarding sessions or blocking source IP addresses (per-zone protection).
 The firewall doesn’t block potentially legitimate sessions and sources as quickly during periods of congestion, but at the potential cost of slowing down legitimate sessions that aren’t causing packet buffer congestion.